 Care & Maintenance

 Original spare parts for the small WPL Diamond package wastewater (sewage) treatment plant are available directly from our network of trusted independent experts or the manufacturer (WPL Ltd).
 For further information, please send us an enquiry or contact us on +44 (0) 2392 242 600.

-Ours Do’s and Don’ts of a small package wastewater (sewage) treatment plant, please think before you put anything down the sink, toilet or drains!
+Think before you put anything down the sink, toilet or drains

 Do domestic wastewater (sewage) treatment plants need service and maintenance?